-Preserving the stories, history, and cultural life of the Bosnian community in St. Louis, Missouri through curated articles, pthotographs, and community records.
+Preserving the stories, history, and cultural life of the Bosnian community in St. Louis, Missouri, through articles, curated articles, photographs, and community records.

 The Center for Bosnian Studies at Saint Louis University will present Nermana Huskić with the 2025 Civic Courage Award for commitment to the civic values